Minimata/IslandGenerator/README.md

 ## What now ?

 Before using any of the outputed heightmap as is by the algorithm, I would suggest applying a blur on it.
 Also, it can produce some plains at a high altitude, which is not quite how a mountain would behave.
+To solve this you'd need some post-process on the image to work on the gradient of the mountain.
+Get creative.

 Do your stuff with the code, fork it, put it in your own code, whatever you want.
 Just don't kill people with this code please.